 Maybe that was true in the 90’s – but in today’s world, there is an ocean of new apps appearing every day.
 Knowing how to find the right people who want your app is more than half the battle.
 You’ll need an effective marketing strategy to make sure your app gets seen by the right customers.
 The ones who need your app.
 Also, taking a market-driven approach is a wise choice to test your ideas before making the investment to build them.
 Make sure you understand your market and have contact with early adopters even before you begin development.
 (Want pro tips on how to do this?
 Contact D3FY App Development here).

-4. Customers will love it because you do
+4. THEY will love it because YOU do

 5. You will succeed because you thought of it first